-Based on an original screenplay, Moxie is the story of Sinclair Anapest, a failed writer ready to kick the bucket after being informed in no uncertain terms that his writing lacks “moxie” and his manuscript is dog drool.
+Based on an original COMEDY screenplay, Moxie is the story of Sinclair Anapest, a failed novelist ready to kick the bucket after being informed in no uncertain terms that his writing lacks “moxie” (energy, know-how) and his manuscripts are dog drool.

 ABOUT THE CREATOR

 Robert Kirschten has a Ph.D. from the University of Chicago.
 In 2009, he was elected to Who’s Who in America.
 He is the author or editor of six academic books, four books of poems, and has written eight screenplays and a pilot for a sitcom.
 Kirschten has won numerous awards, including Best Screenplay at Red Wasp Film Festival and Woods Hole Film Festival.
 He is winner of the Best Shorts Award of Merit in 2011 for his poetry video DVD “Old Family Movies.”
 Another DVD, “Goofy Tunes,” premiered in Los Angeles at the New Media Film Festival.